nkh/ftl/config/ftl/man/ftl.md

 ## Hyperorthodoxy

-ftl is hyperothodox, or not at all depending on your preferences, it starts with two panes but can start with just one pane or have more than two panes.
-The default is two panes, one showing you a directory listing and the other a preview of the current entry.
+ftl is hyperothodox, that starts as a file-list manager with a preview.
+You can choose to remove the preview as well as adding more panes showing the same or different directories.

+Panes are independent instances of ftl that work in synch, each pane has its own tabs, filters, ...

 The outstanding _tmux_ makes this possible.

-You can choose to remove the preview as well as having multiple panes showing the same or different directories.

-Panes are independent instances of ftl that work in synch, each pane has its own tabs, filters, ...

 ## Preview Pane And Live Previews